markcocker/influxdb-query-to-entity/README.md

 2. Select `GO TO YAML MODE`

 3. In `Service data` enter the query.
-You will need to substitute your InfluxDB database, query, field names, and sensor details here.
+You will need to substitute your InfluxDB database name, query, field names, and sensor details here.
 Use the InfluxDB or Grafana web UIs to create and test the query:

     ```yaml
     database: octopus